A Calm Place For

 They can explain why they feel the way they do.

-But the emotional and physiological responses don’t change.
+But the emotional and physiological reactions do not fully change.

-Because those patterns weren’t formed through thinking alone.
-They were learned through experience — and stored at the level of the nervous system.
+Because these responses were not formed through thinking alone.
+They were shaped through repeated experience — and carried in the nervous system.

-This is why change often requires working at that level, not just at the level of insight.
+That is why change often requires working at that level, deeper than the level of insight.

 A Different Way of Working

-When the work reaches the level where these patterns were formed, something begins to shift.
+When the work reaches the level where these responses were first learned, something begins to shift.

 Not through forcing change.